Academic Resources & Offices

 The Philip Weltner Library, located in historic Lowry Hall, is a beautiful place to study, but more importantly, its staff and resources are there to help students throughout their academic careers.
 The library helps to teach lifelong learning skills, provides knowledge and research resources, and works to enhance and strengthen academic research within the Oglethorpe community.
 The library prepares students to manage and embrace the challenges of their academic pursuits.

-Academic Success, located in the Turner Lynch Campus Center, provides Oglethorpe students with a range of services designed to address academic challenges, and helps students to set and achieve their academic goals.
+Student Success, located in Robinson Hall, provides Oglethorpe students with a range of services designed to address academic challenges and helps students to set and achieve their academic goals.
 Services include advising, disability services, international student services, and academic support through tutoring, supplemental instruction, writing assistance, coaching, and test proctoring.

 Oglethorpe University Museum of Art